A Short Sale Specialist Discusses Factors That May Increase Your Risk of Foreclosure

 Disclaimer: I am a Realtor who specializes in short sales and this article and video are my opinion based on my own subjective experiences.
 I am not an attorney.
 I am not an accountant.
 The materials presented herein are not legal, tax or financial advice.
 Use this article as a starting point and be sure to independently verify all facts on your own.
 You’re encouraged to seek out experts (attorneys and accountants) to answer questions about your specific situation.
 The information I provide here is based on my experiences as a real estate licensee involved in short sales.
 Also, state and federal laws change often and vary based on your circumstances and state of residence.
 As a Realtor, I cannot promise future profits or losses.
 However, the information I present may give you insight and food for thought.
 Educate yourself and identify factors that led to others falling into foreclosure to help protect your family.

 As a short sale specialist and a Realtor in Portland, OR I’ve helped hundreds of clients complete a short sale and have helped resolve all of the situations below through home owners working with my team and cooperating with real estate attorneys and tax professionals when appropriate.
+There are still a few short sales left in the Portland Housing Market, check our communities page for the latest homes for sale.

 Beware of the cash-out Refi & HELOC